suzannejmatthews/aosk/chapter2.md

   message, passwords, websites, etc.

 Packets traditionally travelled between routers via wires.
-These wires could be telephone wires, television cable wires, or large fibre-optic cables running deep underwater.
-That's one of the reasons why many of the common internet providers were originally telephone and cable providers.
+These wires could be telephone wires, television cable wires, or large fiber-optic cables running deep underwater.
+That's one of the reasons why many common internet providers were originally telephone and cable providers.

 ## The Dangers of Information Transfer on Networks

-In networks, there isn't a unique path that packets follow.
-In fact, to ensure that there isn't a single point of failure, several copies of each packet are generated, and they all travel in different directions across the network.
-This is especially true with wireless networks, where all the  computers connected to the wireless router sends their information through the air (similar to Mike Teavee and Wonka Vision in Willie Wonka and the Chocolate Factory).
-The wireless router, sends the information back to all the computers via the air, in a communication mechanism called **broadcast**.
+In wireless networks, all the computers connected to a wireless router send their information through the air (similar to Mike Teavee and Wonka Vision in Willy Wonka and the Chocolate Factory).
+The wireless router sends the information back to all the computers via the air in a communication mechanism called **broadcast**.

-In broadcasting, every computer gets a perfect copy of all the packets sent over the network.
-However, since every computer knows its unique IP address, it discards the packets that are not addressed to it.
+In broadcasting, each computer gets a perfect copy of all the packets sent over the network, but only keeps the ones that are addressed to it.
 Just like you're supposed to discard any mail you receive that’s not addressed to you.
-At least, that's how it's supposed to work.
+That's how it's _supposed_ to work, at least.

 A malicious individual can place a special device on a network called a **packet sniffer**.
-Instead of discarding the packets that it gets, the sniffer stores all of them in a packet capture.
+Instead of discarding the packets that a computer gets, the sniffer stores all of them in a packet capture.
 You have no knowledge that a packet sniffer has a copy of your packets, because, of course, you get them too.
 It’s one of the consequences of being able to easily create and distribute perfect copies of digital content.

+For more information on networks and packets, click [here](chapter2advanced.md).

 ![panel11](http://www.suzannejmatthews.com/images/aosk/chapter2/panel11.jpg)